ethz-asl/nbvplanner/octomap_to_mesh/README.md

 octomap_to_mesh
 ===============

 This package supplies functions to generate a surface mesh from an octomap::OcTree.
-The use this package, add the following c++ snipplet to your program:
+To use this package, add the following c++ snipplets to your program:

 ```cpp